John Churchill, 1st Duke of Marlborough: Family

-Churchill was the second but eldest surviving son of Sir Winston Churchill of Glanvilles Wootton, Dorset, and Elizabeth Drake, whose family came from Ash, Devon.
+Churchill was the second but eldest surviving son of Sir Winston Churchill of Glanvilles Wootton, Dorset, and Elizabeth Drake, whose Drake family came from Ash, Devon.
+His mother was the maternal granddaughter of John Boteler, 1st Baron Boteler of Brantfield.
 Winston served with the Royalist army in the Wars of the Three Kingdoms; he was heavily fined for doing so, forcing his family to live at Ash House with his mother-in-law.
-John Churchill was a descendant of Edward I through his daughter, Joan of Acre.
+John Churchill was also a descendant of Edward I through his daughter, Joan of Acre.

 After the 1660 Restoration of Charles II, Winston became Member of Parliament for Weymouth and from 1662 served as Commissioner for Irish Land Claims in Dublin.
 On returning to London in 1663, he was knighted and received a position at Whitehall, with John attending St Paul's School.

-The family fortune was made in 1665 when Arabella Churchill became maid of honour to Anne Hyde and began an affair with her husband, James, Duke of York.
-This lasted over a decade; James had four acknowledged children by her, including James FitzJames, 1st Duke of Berwick.
-Their relationship led to appointments for her brothers; John was appointed page to James, and in September 1667 made an ensign in the Foot Guards.
+The family fortune was made in 1665 when John's sister Arabella Churchill became maid of honour to Anne Hyde and began an affair with her husband, James, Duke of York (later James II).
+This lasted over a decade; James had four acknowledged children with her, including James FitzJames, 1st Duke of Berwick.
+Their relationship led to appointments for her brothers: John was appointed page to James, and in September 1667 made an ensign in the Foot Guards.